Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 At the next trail intersection, continue on trail 4 towards Forcela de Pütia (Peitlerscharte), signed 40 minutes.

 For the first time, the trail ascends steeply up a broad gully.
-It’s a 260 meter switchback ascent to the Forcela de Pütia notch.
+It’s a 260 meter switchback ascent to the Forcela de Pütia saddle.

 The path wasn’t overly difficult, but we definitely felt the elevation gain.
 The route is waymarked with red dots.